SecurityInnovation/AuthMatrix/README.md

 ## Sample AuthMatrix Configuration

 ![Sample AuthMatrix Configuration]
-(img1.png)
+(images/img1.png)

 ## False Positives Detected (Invalid Session Tokens)

 ![Invalid Session Tokens]
-(img4.png)
+(images/img2.png)

 # Advanced Usage

 ## Failure Regex Mode

-In certain instances, it may be easier to configure AuthMatrix to alert when a request fails for a user rather than succeeds.
+For certain targets, it may be easier to configure AuthMatrix to alert when a request fails with a specific role rather than succeeds.
 To do this, right click the request and select "Toggle Regex Mode".
-The regex field will highlighted in purple to indicate that AuthMatrix will label a run failed when that regex is detected.
+The regex field will be highlighted in purple to indicate that AuthMatrix will label a run as failed when that regex is detected.

 ## Sample Configuration with Failure Regex Mode

-![Sample Configuration with Failure Regex Mode] (img2.png)
+![Sample Configuration with Failure Regex Mode] (images/img3.png)

 ## Chains

-Chains provide a way to copy a value from the response of one request to the body/headers of another request.
+Chains provide a way to copy a value from the response of one request to the body of another request.

 The most common use cases for this are:

-1. Copying CSRF Tokens when an application generates user-specific tokens for each request
+1. Copying CSRF Tokens over when a target generates new user-specific tokens with each request

 2. Testing newly created IDs/GUIDs for authorization issues